br-automation-com/paho.mqtt.c-ar/README.md

 - Azure IoT Hub: Connection, publish and subscribe
 - Amazon Web Services IoT: Connection, publish and subscribe
+- Google IoT
+- Sample use of IotMqttRegParPublish and IotMqttRegParSubscribe
 - Connection using web sockets